 The School’s teaching, research and outreach focuses on the prevention of disease and disability to improve quality of life by influencing the practices of the consumer and/or the provider.
 Research concentrates on the discovery of new knowledge and the application of new knowledge to programs, policies and practice.

-The School is divided into five key discipline areas:
+The School is divided into six key discipline areas:

 Discipline Leader—Professor Robert Harvey

 Vision: To be a leading Biomedical Science discipline that delivers high quality teaching, learning and graduate outcomes, in addition to building research productivity and outputs that positions USC for a sustainable future.